dfelinto/blender-manual/manual/modeling/texts/properties.rst

    In Edit Mode in the 3D Viewport, you can also control individual kerning at text cursor position by pressing :kbd:`Alt-Left` / :kbd:`Alt-Right` to decrease/increase it.
 Word Spacing
-   A factor by which white-space between words is scaled in width.
+   A factor by which whitespace between words is scaled in width.
 Line Spacing
    A factor by which the vertical space between lines is scaled.